How to Create LinkedIn Thought Leadership that Drives New Business

 Leading consulting firms like McKinsey, Deloitte, and Accenture excel in this area by creating extensive, high-quality business research and insights on current trends.

-Here are some example formats (you can find more effective LinkedIn post templates here):
+Here are some example formats (you can find more LinkedIn hooks and post templates here):

 1. Counter-Narrative Opinions: Challenge prevailing industry assumptions with justifiable insights.